 As a best practice, you want at least two load balancers in a clustered pair.
 If you only have a single load balancer and it fails for any reason, then your whole system will fail.
 This is known as a Single Point of Failure (SPOF).
-With load balancers, the number you require depends on how much traffic you handle and how much uptime availability you want.
+With load balancers, the number you require depends on how much incoming application traffic you handle and how much uptime availability you want.
 Generally, the more load balancers you have, the better.

 Want to dive deeper into the differences?
 See our detailed comparison of CLB and ALB below.

 The CLB has many features available to help provide high availability, AWS monitoring, and better security for your application stack.
 CLB operates at Layer 4 of the OSI model.
 This means routes traffic between clients and backend servers based on IP address and TCP port.

 For example, a CLB at a given IP address receives a request from a client on TCP port 80 (HTTP).
 It will then route that request based on the rules previously configured when setting up the load balancer to a specified port on one of a pool of backend servers.
 In this example, the port on which the load balancer routes to the target server will often be port 80 (HTTP) or 443 (HTTPS).

 The backend destination server will then fulfill the client request, and send the requested data back to the CLB, which will then forward the backend server reply to the client.
 From the client’s perspective, this request appears to have been entirely fulfilled by the load balancer.
 The client will have no knowledge of the backend server or servers fulfilling client requests.

 For the best results, it is recommended to have a pool of servers behind a CLB, though it is possible to have a single server.
 It’s also a matter of best practice to have multiple servers in multiple availability zones within a region to support high availability.
 That way, if an Availability Zone (AZ) becomes unavailable for some reason, the load balancer can route traffic to other accessible AZs, and avoid the inaccessible AZ while it is unavailable.